 Colleges love to see that students are active, contributing members of their communities.
 Even more importantly, they love to see students who are developing their talents and passions.

 When a student is actively involved in the community and other activities in high school, there is a good chance that they will be doing something similar in college.
 Universities like to be known as hubs of activity, charity, and culture, and it’s largely the students that make them that way.

-Because of this, the activities section of the Common App is one of the most important.
+Because of this, the activities section of the Common App is very important.
 It’s your chance to show the admissions officers how you will become an actively contributing member of their school community.

 Remember that almost anything that you are actively and productively involved in can be considered an extracurricular activity.
-This includes stuff like having a job or taking care of family members.
+This includes things like having a job or taking care of family members.